 To go beyond studying risk-adjusted returns, we test the underlying economic drivers of the MFID premium.
-In exploring the specific economic mechanisms behind MFID's pricing power, we turn to leverage constraints and behavioral theories (Adrian et al., 2014; Asness et al., 2020).
-For instance, we report the co-movement of long, short, and long-short returns and economic variables, option-implied factors, and risk aversion metrics.
-The results indicate that the observed stock return predictability is associated with these risk factors, implying that when economic variables (e.g., default spread and TED spread), risk aversion metrics (e.g., systematic risk and risk aversion index), and option-implied factors (e.g., disaster risk and implied correlation) increase, high-MFID-exposure stocks outperformed low-MFID-exposure counterparts.
-Differences in factor loadings among these risks are almost all statistically significant.
-This, again, highlights that MFID-sorted portfolios are a hedge against bad times.
-The findings, however, go against a risk-based theory, in which one predicts lower expected returns for assets that provide a hedge against bad times.
-Therefore, we argue a behavioral explanation is more likely, although it is not captured by standard behavioral factors (see Daniel et al., 2020).
+In exploring the specific economic mechanisms behind MFID's pricing power, we turn to leverage constraints and behavioral theories (Asness et al., 2020).
+For instance, we report the co-movement of long, short, and longshort returns and economic variables, option-implied factors, and risk aversion metrics.
+The results indicate that the observed stock return predictability is associated with these risk factors, implying that when economic stress variables (e.g., default spread or TED spread), risk aversion metrics (e.g., systematic risk or risk aversion index), and option-implied measures (e.g., disaster risk or implied correlation) increase, high-MFID-exposure stocks outperformed low-MFID-exposure counterparts.
+Differences in factor loadings for the risks are almost all statistically significant.
+This confirms that MFID-sorted portfolios are a hedge against bad times.
+The results overall, however, go against risk-based asset-pricing theory, in which one would expect lower expected returns for assets that provide a hedge against bad times.
+Hence, we argue that a behavioral explanation is more likely, although it is not captured by the behavioral factors of Daniel et al. (2020).

 Our paper contributes to multiple strands of the asset-pricing literature.
 First, it is related to the literature that focuses on (implied) correlation as a priced risk factor.
 Asness et al. (2020) create a Betting-Against-Correlation portfolio that generates significant cross-sectional risk-adjusted returns.
 Similarly, Buraschi et al. (2014) provide evidence of correlation risk in hedge fund returns.
 Driessen et al. (2009) offer return predictability evidence of option-implied correlation.
 Furthermore, there is a large number of articles studying the relationship between (implied) correlation and aggregate returns.
 Pollet and Wilson (2010) show that daily correlation among stocks predicts future stock returns.
-In line with this conclusion, Buss et al. (2019) document that implied correlation predicts future market returns up to 1 year ahead.
-We contribute to this literature by showing that correlation alone does not fully capture the dependence structure among asset returns.
-When holding implied correlation constant, the MFID-sorted long-short portfolio still produces significant risk-adjusted returns.2
+In line with this conclusion, Buss et al. (2019) document that implied correlation alone does not fully capture the dependence structure among asset returns.
+When holding implied correlation constant, the MFID-sorted long-short portfolio still produces significant risk-adjusted returns.